Jill A. Pryor: Federal judicial service

-On February 16, 2012, President Barack Obama nominated Pryor to be a United States Circuit Judge of the United States Court of Appeals for the Eleventh Circuit to replace Judge Stanley F. Birch, Jr., who retired in 2010.
-Both of Georgia's senators refused to return the "blue slips" on her nomination, effectively blocking the nomination.
+On February 16, 2012, President Barack Obama nominated Pryor to be a United States Circuit Judge of the United States Court of Appeals for the Eleventh Circuit to replace Judge Stanley F. Birch Jr., who retired in 2010.
+Both of Georgia's U.S. Senators, Johnny Isakson and Saxby Chambliss, refused to return the "blue slips" on her nomination, effectively blocking the nomination.
 On January 2, 2013, her nomination was returned to the President because of the sine die adjournment of the Senate.

 On January 3, 2013, she was renominated to the same judgeship.
 She received a hearing before the full panel of the Senate Judiciary Committee on May 13, 2014.
 On June 19, 2014 her nomination was reported out of committee by voice vote.

 On July 30, 2014, Senate Majority Leader Harry Reid motioned to invoke cloture on Pryor's nomination.
-On July 31, 2014, the Senate voted 58–33 to invoke cloture on Pryor's nomination.
-On September 8, 2014 the Senate voted 97–0 in favor of final confirmation.
+On July 31, 2014, the United States Senate invoked cloture on Pryor's nomination by a 58–33 vote.
+On September 8, 2014, her nomination was confirmed by a 97–0 vote.
 She received her judicial commission on September 9, 2014.
 She took the oath of office on October 6, 2014.